PerNilsson360/jstr/README.md

 ## Filters

 A filter in XPath is denoted by a pair of square brackets.
-It is typically applied to path expressions which returns node sets.
-But they can also be applied on primitive values.
-Conceptually each filter expressions is evaluated on each value of a node set and if it evaluates to true the corresponding node is kept, otherwise it is filtered away.
+It is typically applied to path expressions which returns node sets, but they can also be applied on primitive values.
+Conceptually each filter expressions is evaluated on each value of a node set and if the filter evaluates to true the corresponding node is kept, otherwise it is filtered away.
 The following example filters away all "b" nodes that are not equal to 1.